mvish97/MovieSuggestor/README.md

 > Reason for this project:
 > Sometimes at the end of the week, I want to watch a movie but have to spend time browsing IMDb to find what I want.
 So, I made this app to save me time!

+## Future Updates: Add Core Data to keep track of the Movies/Shows the user has watch to improve recommendations and make the experience more personalized

 ## How the app works
 <table style="width:100%">
   <tr>